 When all your 11 steps are set up and in place, how do you know it's working?
 How do you define success?
 You need to double check your analytics and marketing to see what worked and what didn't.
 Each marketing channel will tell you different story, so investigating what worked and didn't helps you refine your strategy, learn and get better every-time you analyse.

 So there you have it.
-Our 12 days of Christmas Conversion Rate Optimisation tricks to make your digital marketing more effective.
+Our 12 tips for increasing your Conversion Rate Optimisation to make your digital marketing more effective.

 About Higher Ground